Skip to main content

 The following themes constitute the major elements of my philosophy on medicine:

 1. Medicine is not simply a job.
 It is a mission, a vocation, a calling.
-Medicine demands the total commitment of one person (the doctor) to another person (the patient).
+Medicine demands the total commitment of one person (the doctor) to another (the patient).
 When the patient trusts the doctor with his life, their relationship goes beyond mere responsibility and commitment; it takes on the mantle of nobility.
 The relationship between doctor and patient should be sacred, almost divine.
 The doctor's primary concern should be protecting the patient's life, rather than protecting his own legal rights.
-The doctor-patient relationship is unique because no other human enterprise forms a relationship as deep and sacred.
+The doctor-patient relationship is unique because no other human enterprise forms a relationship as profound and sacred.

 4. The patient should always be treated as a dignified human being, as one of our loved ones, as a close friend or a member of our family, as someone we know and love.
 He should never be handled like a number or a statistical equation.
-Therapy should always be delivered in a family atmosphere and in a highly personalized manner.
+Therapy should always be delivered in a family atmosphere and a highly personalized manner.
 We should never subject patients to research protocols for the service of medicine; instead, we should employ medicine in the service of patients.
 Even in clinical trials with patients who receive research protocol treatments, the treatment should be in the patient’s best interests.
 The patient should be treated in the most dignified manner, in a personalized, warm, and human atmosphere.
-There is nothing more devastating to a patient than being treated like a research “subject.”
+Nothing is more devastating to a patient than being treated like a research “subject.”